vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Platt Scaling.md

 TLDR (notes to self):

 - Fully train the [[Support Vector Machine]]
-- You train the logistic regression model on the raw outputs of the [[Support Vector Machine]] with respect to labels of a calibration set.
+- You train the logistic regression model on the raw outputs of the [[Support Vector Machine]] with respect to labels of a calibration set, not the original dataset.
 - This model is used to then map the outputs of the [[Support Vector Machine]] to probabilities during testing/